Bridge Academy

 A DYNAMIC VIRTUAL LEARNING EXPERIENCE FOR BLOUNT COUNTY STUDENTS

-The Blount County School System proudly offers The Bridge Academy, an innovative public education option for eligible high school students (grades 9-12).
+The Blount County School System proudly offers The Bridge Academy, an innovative public education option for eligible high school students (grades 9-12) and middle school students (grades 7 and 8).

 Here, students experience a flexible, non-traditional learning path guided by highly qualified, certified teachers and a top-tier online curriculum aligned with the ALSDE College and Career Ready Standards (CCRS).